-The route takes travelers through to the tin mining area of Mt.
+The route takes travelers through the tin mining area of Mt.
 Garnet.
-This distance of 192km (119 miles) takes about 2.5 hours traveling from Cairns.
+This distance of 192km (119 miles) takes about 2.5 hours to travel from Cairns.
 The next leg of the journey involves another 62km (38 miles) southwards through the quaint town of Mt.
 Garnet, along the Kennedy Development Road through the 40-Mile Scrub with its unusual Queensland Bottle Trees.
-Then it’s westward to the Mt.
+Then it’s westward to Mt.
 Surprise township.
 This road is all-weather bitumen (asphalt) and the journey takes travelers another 73km (45 miles).
-The final turn off the main highway brings rockhounds toward the O’Brien’s Creek fossicking area, which is well identified at the western end of the town, just opposite the local police station.
+The final turn off the main highway brings rockhounds toward the O’Brien’s Creek fossicking area, which is well-identified at the western end of the town, just opposite the local police station.

 The town of Mt.
 Surprise has several motels and good caravan parks.
 However, the O’Brien’s Creek camping area (which is situated squarely on the banks of Elisabeth Creek) with its hot showers and toilets, and large campsites on the banks of the beautiful creek abounding with birdlife, is undoubtedly a choice location.
 Camping is not permitted within the boundaries of the designated fossicking area.

 The camp area is amazingly pleasant, with Elizabeth Creek flowing most of the year, an unusual occurrence in the harsh environment of this country.
 During school holidays, families set up camp, relax and paddle canoes along the creek.